Project start: November 2017

 After this the other parts like steel rod, POM parts, springs and the ball bearing just needed assembly.

-I kept the main concept and dimensions for the steering the same so I could just swap one steering axle out for the new one for testing.
+I kept the main concept and dimensions for the steering the same so I could just swap one steering spindle out for the new one for testing.

 Building the other side was done exactly the same.